- Calories: 90

 Next, prepare the filling by liberally misting a large skillet with nonstick oil spray, and placing over medium-high heat.
-Once the pan is hot, add the chopped mushrooms in an even layer, and cook for 5 minutes, stirring often so they don’t stick.
-They will shrink significantly, while browning and intensifying in flavor.
+Once the pan is hot, add the chopped mushrooms in an even layer, and cook for 5 minutes, stirring occasionally so they don’t stick.
+They will shrink significantly while browning and intensifying in flavor.
 Next, add the coleslaw to the pan and continue to stir while cooking for another 5 minutes, or until wilted and tender.
 Mist the pan with additional oil spray as needed.
 Then, add your ground turkey and the pre-mixed seasoning blend and cook for ~3 minutes, using a wooden spoon or spatula to combine all of the seasonings and break up the turkey into small crumbles.
-Add the soy sauce mixture and cook for a final 3-4 minutes, or until most of the sauce has absorbed and the turkey is cooked through.
+Add the soy sauce mixture and cook for a final 3-4 minutes, or until most of the sauce has absorbed and the turkey is fully crumbled and cooked through.
 Remove the pan from the heat and stir in the scallions.
 Allow it to cool for a few minutes before assembling the egg rolls.

 To assemble your egg rolls: Line a large baking sheet (or two standards) with a double layer of parchment paper.
 This will serve as your working station to build the egg rolls.

 Fill a large bowl with warm tap water and place right next to where you will be filling the eggrolls.